Data Processing Addendum

 If you are entering into this DPA on behalf of a company or other legal entity, you represent and warrant that you have the authority to bind that legal entity to this DPA.
 In that case, “Customer” will refer to that company or other legal entity.

-This DPA regulates the Processing of Personal Data subject to European Data Protection Law for the Purposes (as defined in Appendix 1) by the parties in the context of the Services.
-Capitalized terms not otherwise defined in this DPA have the meanings given to them in the Agreement.
+This DPA regulates the Processing of Personal Data subject to European Data Protection Law for the Purposes (as defined in Appendix 1) and by the parties in the context of the Services.

 “Controller” has the meaning given to that term under the GDPR.